systelab/seed-dotnet/README.md

 To accept local signed certificates on development, paste this url on navigation bar chrome://flags/#allow-insecure-localhost and enable the setting **"Allow invalid certificates for resources loaded from localhost"**

+## Mail

+To send an email you need to configure the SMTP host, SMTP Username, and SMTP password.
+This solution is allowing you to send an email example using the SMTP configuration you provided.

 ## Docker

 ### Build docker image